taoky/tsumugu/README.md

 - Use filesystem-level/block-level deduplication like `zfs dedup`.
 - Use another file-level deduplicator which considers mtime (though I don't know which would do this).

+Also, if you are sure that some directory is identical with another, you could manually create a symlink for that.
+Tsumugu would ignore symlinks during syncing.

 ## Acknowledgements

 Special thanks to [NJU Mirror](https://mirrors.nju.edu.cn/) for extensive testing and bug reporting.